Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 Yeah.

-Like he didn't know he was dead.
+Like, he didn't know he was dead.

 What the hell?

-Okay, never mind, then I'm thinking someone else.
+Then I'm thinking of someone else.

 You're probably thinking Bam Bam Bigelow?